 In this course, students will thoroughly analyze the history of United States History from its founding through the present day.
 Through the study of the major political, social, and economic events, students will develop the analytic skills and factual knowledge necessary to critically examine the historical data of our nation's history.
 Students taking this course are expected to take the AP US History exam.

+Prerequisite: Successful completion of

 Prerequisite: Successful completion of 9th and 10th grade Social Studies.